hemidactylus/pyschroedinger/README.md

 Deep refactoring of the qpong part

-A proper messaging system for on-screen
+A proper messaging system for on-screen: restore title also in init, better handling of message lines, formatting etc

 State machine to handle game

 What can be made in-place in the integrator?
+Not much, apparently.
+This bites.

 ## Get it running